bgamari/ghc-wiki-import/continuous-integration.md

 - automatic Linux/x86\_64 build for each PR/Differential on CircleCl, and
 - automatic generation of all release artefacts on Linux/i386, Linux/x86\_64, macOS/x86\_64 & Windows/x86\_64 on CircleCI and AppVeyor at least once per day.

+**Most of the below should be turned into Trac tickets.**

 ### Per-commit build on Linux/x86\_64

+- What is missing from Mathieu's CircleCI build?
+Does it run `./validate`?
+- Probably easiest to just trigger those builds from GitHub (as all commits are mirrored there anyway).

 ### Daily builds on Linux/i386, macOS/x86\_64 & Windows/x86\_64

+- Implement AppVeyor build config.
+- Jonas has started on macOS CircleCI build.
+What is the status?
+- Linux/i386 ought to be a small change on Linux/x86\_64, or is there more to it?

 ### Per-PR/Differential build on Linux/x86\_64

+- This is the CircleCI 1.0 documentation on Phabricator integration: [ https://circleci.com/docs/1.0/phabricator/](https://circleci.com/docs/1.0/phabricator/) Does this work with CircleCI 2.0 as well?
+(The CircleCI API 1.1 supposedly can drive both.)
+- Implement CircleCI/GitHub integration for PRs.

 ### Daily release artefacts for all Tier 1 platforms

+- What is missing in Ben's existing scripts?
+- Integrate release artefact building and uploading into all daily builds.